Hackerfox8100/HTB-Writups/Lab Notes/Red Panda.md

 		* The `addViewTo` function is void, so it does not return a value
 		* The `main` function does the following:
 			* creates a new `.log` file in `/opt/panda_search/redpanda.log`
+			* looks like this:

 			* uses a while loop to go through each line in the log file
-				* if the line is an image (checked by our hinky `isImage` function) the function will  get the uri of the image
+				* if the line is an image (checked by our hinky `isImage` function) the function will  get the uri of the image from the log using the `parseLog` function
+				* It will print the uri